commitdev/zero-frontend-react/templates/README.md

 1. Checkout
 2. Unit Tests
-3. Build for staging & production
+3. Build for Staging
 4. Deploy Staging
+5. Build for Production
-5. Deploy Production
+6. Deploy Production

+The *Deploy* step does a:

+- AWS S3 Bucket Sync
+- Cloudfront Invalidation

 To learn more your pipeline checkout your [CircleCi config file](.circleci/config.yml)
 ___